 , with the department.
 Nonelectronically filed returns are not deemed filed unless approved by the department for good cause shown.

-(A) If an individual obtains a use permit for a vessel under this section and uses that vessel in Washington after the use permit expires, the individual will be liable for retail sales tax on the original selling price of that vessel (along with interest retroactive to the date of purchase at the rate provided in RCW 82.32.050
+from the vessel dealer.
+If the nonresident individual uses that vessel in Washington after the use permit expires, the individual will be liable for retail sales tax on the original selling price of that vessel (along with interest from the date of purchase at the rate provided in RCW 82.32.050

-(B) Vessel dealers will be personally liable for retail sales tax if the dealer either does not collect retail sales tax when making sales to individuals without valid identification establishing nonresidency, or fails to maintain records of sales as provided under (b)(iv) of this subsection.
+(B) Vessel dealers are personally liable for retail sales tax if the dealer either does not collect retail sales tax when making sales to individuals without valid identification establishing nonresidency, or fails to maintain records of sales as provided under (b)(iv) of this subsection.

 (4) Deferred retail sales or use tax.

-If Washington retail sales tax has not been paid, persons using watercraft on Washington waters are required to report and remit to the department such sales tax (commonly referred to as deferred retail sales tax) or use tax, unless the use is specifically exempt by law.
+If Washington retail sales tax has not been paid, persons using watercraft on Washington waters are required to report and remit to the department sales tax (commonly referred to as deferred retail sales tax) or use tax, unless the use is specifically exempt by law.
 A credit against Washington's use tax is allowed for retail sales or use tax previously paid by the user or the user's bailor or donor with respect to the property to any other state of the United States, any political subdivision thereof, the District of Columbia, and any foreign country or political subdivision thereof, prior to the use of the property in Washington.
 For additional information on use tax refer to WAC 458-20-178

 (a) Purchased and used within Washington for more than forty-five days.
-Tax is due on the use by any nonresident of watercraft purchased from a Washington vendor and first used within this state for more than forty-five days if retail sales or use tax has not been paid by the user.
-Tax is due notwithstanding the watercraft qualified for retail sales tax exemption at the time of purchase.
+Tax is due on the use by any nonresident of watercraft purchased from a Washington seller and first used within this state for more than forty-five days if retail sales or use tax was not paid by the user.
+Tax is due notwithstanding the watercraft qualified for a retail sales tax exemption at the time of purchase.

-(b) Use tax does not apply to the temporary use or enjoyment of watercraft brought into this state by nonresidents while temporarily within this state.
+(b) Temporary use.
+Use tax does not apply, for the first sixty days, for temporary use or enjoyment of watercraft brought into this state by nonresidents while temporarily within this state.

 (i) For watercraft owned by nonresident entities (i.e., corporations, limited liability companies, trusts, partnerships, etc.), it will be presumed that use within Washington exceeding sixty days in any twelve-month period is more than temporary use and use tax is due, except as otherwise provided in this rule.
 For vessels at least thirty feet in length, but no more than one hundred sixty-four feet in length, see subsection (e) of this subsection.

-verifying the vessel is located upon the waters of this state exclusively for repair, alteration, reconstruction, or testing.
-This document, titled "Nonresident Out-of-State Vessel Repair Affidavit," is effective for sixty days.
+verifying the vessel is located on the waters of this state exclusively for repair, alteration, reconstruction, or testing.
+This document, titled "Nonresident Vessel Repair Affidavit," is effective for sixty days.
 If additional extensions of the exemption period are needed, additional affidavits must be sent to the department prior to the expiration date.
 Failure to file this affidavit can result in requiring that the vessel be registered in Washington and subject to the use tax.

 (i) What are the obligations of vessel dealers?
-Vessel dealers that issue use permits have the same obligations as those described in subsection (3)(b)(iv) of this section.
-Vessel dealers may not issue use permits under this subsection where a nonresident individual has already obtained a use permit under subsection (3)(b) of this section.
+Vessel dealers that issue use permits have the same obligations as those described in subsection (3)(b)(iv) of this rule.
+Vessel dealers may not issue use permits under this subsection where a nonresident individual has already obtained a use permit under subsection (3)(b) of this rule.

 (ii) Valid proof of nonresidency.
-Nonresident individuals must meet the same identification requirements described in subsection (3)(b)(ii) of this section.
+Nonresident individuals must meet the same identification requirements described in subsection (3)(b)(ii) of this rule.

 (iii) Use permits.